 Complimentary extras like weekly champagne and chocolate parties, in-room aromatherapy, 24-hour concierge service and personalized beach bags are available to guests.

-Now another one is set to open October 1 inside Miami's iconic Eden Roc Miami Beach.
+Now there's another one inside Miami's iconic Eden Roc Miami Beach.

-When it makes its eagerly anticipated debut, the Nobu will offer not only the same stunning oceanfront views and Morris Lapidus design aesthetic as the Eden Rock, but feature its own signature Nobu restaurant, two pools, spa and fitness facilities and more than 70,000 square feet of event space.
+The Nobu not only offers the same stunning oceanfront views and Morris Lapidus design aesthetic as the Eden Roc, but features its own signature Nobu restaurant, two pools, spa and fitness facilities and more than 70,000 square feet of event space.